DataDog/dd-sdk-android-gradle-plugin/README.md

     versionName = "1.3.0" // Optional, by default it is read from your Android plugin configuration's version name serviceName = "my-service" // Optional, by default it is read from your Android plugin configuration's package name site = "US" // Optional, can be "US", "EU" or "GOV".
+Default is "US" checkProjectDependencies = "warn" // Optional, can be "warn", "fail" or "none".
+Default is "fail".
+Will check if Datadog SDK is in the project dependencies.
-Default is "US" }
+}
 ```